Owner: Dining With Debbie

 Day job: I work rather diligently at being retired these days.
 Some days it’s a tough job.
 I never pass up an opportunity to have play dates with my grandchildren.
 Their kisses, hugs and laughter are worth more than dollars any day.

 I show up fairly regularly for tiny segments on THV11 This Morning hoping to share some of the kitchen knowledge and skill I have.
-It’s all lost on host Tom Brannon, believe me.
+It’s all lost on host Rob Evans, believe me.

 Blog(s): Dining With Debbie where I write about food, faith, family and fun.
-I hang out as a co-admin for Arkansas Women Bloggers, a phenomenal group of over 700 Arkansas ladies plus a couple of gents and Arkansas Bloggers, of which I am also an administrator and which links up bloggers across the state.
+I hang out as a co-admin for Arkansas Women Bloggers, a phenomenal group of over 800 Arkansas ladies plus a couple of gents.
+I work along side Stephanie Buckley (aka The Park Wife) to plan Megaphone Summit, specifically the Foodie Friday segment of that conference.

 Favorite author/books: That’s like asking who’s your favorite child.
 Impossible.
 You’ll never guess how many cookbooks I own.
 That’s impossible as well.